The Courage to Kill It

 According to Raymond Lindquist, “Courage is the power to let go of the familiar.”
 Be courageous.
 Let go of the familiar.
 Try new things and be creative.
 Stop filling seats and instead invest in nurturing relationships.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
 She can be reached at firstname.lastname@example.org